 2.1 Develop QA Goals and Objectives

-Each member of the team will perform different types of testing from unit and integration tests to exploratory testing or functional testing.
+Each member of the team will perform different types of testing from the unit and integration testing to exploratory testing or functional testing.
+Where unit testing examines all the individual components of source code and integration testing exposes the defects of components and assesses whether the subsystem works or not.
 Here are some types of QA goals that can be set for each QA specialist.

-- Check open defects- You must take steps against the open defects which have exceeded and quality assurance steps should be taken
+- Check open defects- You must take steps against the open defects which have exceeded and quality assurance steps should be taken.

 - Critical Bugs- This type of bug includes high-risk bugs which can interrupt the software functions and hence, these bugs require more attention than others.